 Propose a program

-We are seeking proposals for programs in the following areas:
+We are currently seeking proposals for programs in the following areas:

 - Art/music/culture with a humanities focus (performances, workshops, etc.)